lightning-tv/solid/docs/essentials/states.md

 In your application, components can exhibit various states, similar to how a button might be enabled, disabled, or focused.
 These states enable components to dynamically apply different styles, enhancing their visual representation and behavior based on user interaction or application logic.

-States are applied from the style object with a matching name:
+States are applied from the style object with a matching name and must be prefixed with `$`:

 ```jsx
 const Button = {